cakephp/docs/en/core-utility-libraries/app.rst

 This can be done for all namespaces that are part of your application.
 You can also fetch paths for a plugin::

-    // return the component paths in DebugKit App::path('Component', 'DebugKit');
+    // returns the component paths in DebugKit App::path('Component', 'DebugKit');

 ``App::path()`` will only return the default path, and will not be able to